Nuns protest alleged rape by bishop

 Video

-Nuns in India are protesting on behalf of a fellow nun who was allegedly raped 13 times by a bishop.
-He denies the charges.
+The nun was allegedly raped 13 times but the bishop denies the charges.

-At a time when the Catholic church is facing a tide of sexual abuse allegations, many are asking why nuns' complaints in India are met with silence.

 -